Kotlin/kotlinx.coroutines/coroutines-guide.md

     }
     delay(1300L) // delay a bit
     println("main: I'm tired of waiting!")
-    job.cancel() // cancels the job
-    delay(1300L) // delay a bit to see if it was cancelled.... println("main: Now I can quit.")
+    job.cancelAndJoin() // cancels the job and waits for its completion println("main: Now I can quit.")
 }
 ```

 > You can get full code [here](core/kotlinx-coroutines-core/src/test/kotlin/guide/example-cancel-02.kt)

-Run it to see that it continues to print "I'm sleeping" even after cancellation.
+Run it to see that it continues to print "I'm sleeping" even after cancellation
+until the job completes by itself after five iterations.

 <!--- TEST
 I'm sleeping 0 ...